haniffalab/FCA_yolkSac/README.md

 ### This repository contains all code relating to the anaylsis of the Human Cell Atlas: Fetal Cell Atlas - Yolk Sac project.

-In this study, we profile in detail the human yolk sac (YS) from 3-8 post-conception weeks (~130k cells) and matched embryonic liver using scRNA-seq, CITE-seq, spatial validation using RNAscope and tissue context of near whole YS using 3D light sheet microscopy.
+In this study, we profile in detail the human yolk sac (YS) from 3-8 post-conception weeks (~169k cells) and matched embryonic liver using scRNA-seq, CITE-seq, spatial validation using RNAscope and tissue context of near whole YS using 3D light sheet microscopy.
 We contextualised human YS haematopoiesis and metabolic functions through comparison with datasets from matched embryonic liver, human and mouse gastrulas, fetal bone marrow, embryonic skin and brain and inducible pluripotent stem cell-derived myeloid cells.

 ## Graphical abstract
 ![alt text](https://github.com/haniffalab/FCA_yolkSac/blob/master/ORA_graphical_abstract.png)

 ## Study summary
-Structured Abstract

 #### FIGURE CAPTION
 Multiorgan functions of the human yolk sac